Why Prioritising Yourself Isn’t Selfish

 The Power of Reflection

 Burnout can serve as a powerful catalyst, urging us to step back and consider the toll that prolonged self-neglect has taken.
-This reflection period can be daunting, as it challenges deeply held beliefs about prioritizing others and may bring feelings of guilt or fear of disappointing loved ones or colleagues.
+This reflection period can be daunting, as it challenges deeply held beliefs about prioritising others and may bring feelings of guilt or fear of disappointing loved ones or colleagues.
 Yet, the shift toward honouring our own needs is not a betrayal of others but rather a path to living more authentically and sustainably.

 For many people, this period of introspection reveals patterns of behaviour that stem from core beliefs about self-worth and the need for validation from others.
 Taking the time to examine and adjust these beliefs can help realign our actions with our personal values and long-term goals.
 Rather than sacrificing our well-being, we can learn to care for ourselves in a way that supports a balanced, authentic life.